vipickering/vincentp/about.md

 ## Colophon

-This website uses [Jekyll](https://jekyllrb.com/) and [Github](https://github.com/vipickering/vincentp), where the code for this website is [open source and available](https://github.com/vipickering/vincentp).
+This site uses [Jekyll](https://jekyllrb.com/) and [Github](https://github.com/vipickering/vincentp), where the code for this site is [open source and available](https://github.com/vipickering/vincentp).

 The site is hosted by [Netlify](https://www.netlify.com/).